rafaljanicki/goatcounter-mcp-server/README.md

 - **Windows**: `%APPDATA%\Claude\claude_desktop_config.json`
 - **macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`

-If the file doesn’t exist, create it.
+If the file doesn't exist, create it.

 ### Step 3: Configure the MCP Server
 Edit `claude_desktop_config.json` to include the `goatcounter-mcp-server` server.
 Replace `/path/to/goatcounter-mcp-server` with the actual path to your project directory (if installed from source) or the path to your Python executable (if installed from PyPI).